-Next, you would want to prepare all the materials and tools needed for the job.
+Next, you want to prepare all the materials and tools needed for the job.
 Safety is our main priority.
-Make sure you have a safety goggle, working gloves, and a facemask handy.
-You will be handling potentially dangerous chemicals.
-Make sure to protect yourself.
+Make sure you have safety goggles, working gloves, and a facemask handy.
+You will be handling potentially dangerous chemicals to fix scratches, so make sure to protect yourself.

 The pieces of equipment needed for the job will be a razor blade, a speed grinder, and polishing pads.
 The materials you will need are quartz formulated resin or epoxy, polishing compound, and microfibre towels.

 There are two procedures that you can employ depending on the severity of the damage.
-Light scratches can usually be fixed by buffing and polishing while deeper scratches might need to be filled with resin or epoxy.
-One of the ways to determine if a scratch is deep is softly running your fingernail over the surface.
-If it catches your fingernail it may already be too deep to buff out.
+Light or fine scratches can usually be fixed by buffing and polishing, while deeper scratches might need to be filled with epoxy or resin.
+One of the ways to determine if they are heavy scratches is by softly running your fingernail over the surface.
+If it catches your fingernail, the quartz scratch may already be too deep to buff out.

-Despite the care and attention your give to your stone countertops, it may still scratch.
-The good news is that most light scratches caused by regular use can be buffed off.
+Despite the care and attention your give to your stone countertops, it may still get scratched.
+The good news is that most small scratches caused by regular use can be buffed off.
 Here are some steps in ridding your quartz countertops of light scratches and restoring its brand new look.

 One of the first things to secure is the type of polish to buff the scratches with.
 The best way to go is to look for quartz formulated buffing or polishing compounds.